 While I prefer the flavor that the Fire Roasted Tomatoes bring to the soup, you can use regular crushed tomatoes if you have a hard time finding the other.

-When the chicken broth has been added, turn off the heat and carefully transfer this mixture to your blender.
+Transfer to Blender.
+Turn off heat and transfer mixture to large blender such as a Vitamix.
+Using the soup setting, blend soup mixture until creamy and smooth, about 3 minutes on medium speed.
 You can blend in 2 batches if needed for a smaller blender.
 I used a Vitamix and fit the whole soup in one batch.

 What Kind of Blender Do I Need To Make Soup?